cturner8/k8s-homelab/README.md

 ## Deployment

+First, setup the deployment secrets, see [secrets/README.md](./secrets/README.md) for full instructions.

+**Note**: the secrets deployment is intentionally not included within the root `kustomization.yml` to ensure the main deployment can be fully automated within ArgoCD.

-Apply the root `kustomization.yml` file to get started:
+Next, Apply the root `kustomization.yml` file:

 ```sh
 kubectl apply -k .